Updated: Nov 1

 Contact the police where the child is located on the non-emergency number or go to the station in person (with your court order!).

 Indicate that you need a "peace officer" to escort you to pick up your child.
 Don't try to tell them to go get the child or be overly aggressive that they need to "enforce something".
-Gently request that a police officer come with you to pick up your child.
+In my experience, this tactic gets you nowhere.
+Gently request that a police officer come with you to supervise while you attempt to pick up your child pursuant to your Court Order.

 Make sure to tell them that you have a signed Court Order (or Affidavit of Parentage) that clearly shows that you should have your child, have a copy to show them!